Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 > And **being very well versed** in these design fundamentals, is what's gonna **allow you to tackle** these very vague Systems Design interview questions, **to make sound reasonable** design choices, **to justify** them, and **to convince** your interviewer that you are a great systems designer.

 > There are a lot of design fundamentals to know and these are complicated subjects.

+---

+### 3. Client-Server Model
+> A client is a thing that talks to servers.
+A server is a thing that talks to clients.
+> The client-server model is a thing made up of a bunch of clients and servers talking to one anotther.

+#### 6 Key Terms

+- ***Client***
+> A machine or process that **requests data or service from a server**.

+> Note that a single machine or piece of software can be both a client and a server at the same time.
+For instance, a single machine could act as a server for end users and as a client for a database.

+- ***Server***
+> A machine or a process that **provides data or service for a client**, usually by listening for incoming network calls.

+> Note that a single machine or piece of software can be both a client and a server at the same time.
+For instance, a single machine could act as a server for end users and as a client for a database.

+- ***Client-Server Model***
+> A paradigm by which modern systems are designed, which consists of clients requesting data or service from servers and servers providing data or service to clients.

+- ***IP Address***
+> An address given to each machine connected to the public internet.
+> IPv4 addresses consist of four members separated by dots: **a.b.c.d** where all four members are between 0 and 255.
+Special values include:
+	>- **127.0.0.1**: Your own local machine.
+Also referred to as **localhost**.
+	>- **192.168.x.y**: Your **private network**.
+For instance, your machine and all machines on your private wifi network will usually have the **192.168 prefix**.

+- ***Port***
+> In order for **multiple programs to listen** for new network connections on the **same machine without colliding**, they pick a port to listen on.
+A port is an integer between **0 and 65,535 (2<sup>16</sup> ports total)**.

+> Typically, ports 0-1023 are reserved for system ports (also called well-known ports) and shouldn't be used by user-level processes.
+Certain ports have pre-defined uses, and although you usually won't be required to have them memorized, they can sometimes come in handy.
+Below are some examples:
+	>- **22**: Secure Shell
+	>- **53**: DNS lookup
+	>- **80**: HTTP
+	>- **443**: HTTPS

+- ***DNS***
+> Short for **Domain Name System**, it describes the entities and protocols involved in the translation from domain names to IP Addresses.
+Typically, machines make a DNS query to a well known entity which is responsible for returning the IP address (or multiple ones) of the requested domain name in the response.